koobind/koobind/docs/installation.md

 ## kubectl plugin installation

 Installation of the client part is quite simple.
 As a kubectl extension, the client executable must be in your path, with a specific naming
 convention: its name must begin by `kubectl-`.
-Will be `kubectl-koo` in our case.
+It will be `kubectl-koo` in our case.

 Several client implementation are provided depending of your architecture.
 Below installation example is for Linux.